4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177675529-46d43bff-1721-4371-9634-0a6c9c12f230.png)

-Before pull requests may be implemented in the production environment, they must be evaluated and authorized by the development team.
-Please open a new issue with the appropriate subject title to discuss the modifications you want to make to the document.

-Please make every effort to keep tests current in order to minimize the chance of wrong interpretation of results.
-We appreciate all of your assistance and support.
+Before pull requests may be sent to the production environment, they must be reviewed and approved by the development team.
+This must be completed prior to implementing any pull requests.
+This need must be met before pull requests may be implemented, since it is a prerequisite.
+To debate the suggested modifications to the document, you must create a new issue with the title of the primary discussion subject.
+Then, and only then, may you specify the modifications you want to implement.
+Then you may negotiate the required revisions.
+Then you will be able to accomplish the essential life changes.
+After that, you will finally be able to discuss the desired life enhancements.
+Please ensure that all tests are up-to-date so the results may be interpreted as precisely as possible.
+We cannot adequately convey our appreciation for your assistance and support.
+We are really appreciative.
+Please accept our profound gratitude for all you've done for us.

 ![image](https://user-images.githubusercontent.com/6468571/152181888-0b505d28-41c9-4d17-bf4d-9cb3b3411e67.png)
 ![image](https://user-images.githubusercontent.com/6468571/157206554-6f07c153-cca7-4679-a5c7-441f88580bd4.png) ![image](https://user-images.githubusercontent.com/6468571/157189069-baae9f9f-3576-4eea-9427-58a236210541.png)